Robust Safety Filter Synthesis for Quaternion Attitude Dynamics via LMI-Based Ellipsoidal Invariant Sets: Preliminaries and Problem Formulation

 that ensures the system trajectory satisfies $\bm{x}(t) \in \mathcal{S}$ for all $t \geq 0$ and all disturbances $\bm{d}(t) \in \mathcal{D}$, while minimally modifying the nominal input signal. \end{definition}

-\begin{remark} In practice, a robust safety filter is often designed with respect to a robust controlled invariant set $\mathcal{C} \subseteq \mathcal{S}$, ensuring that trajectories starting in $\mathcal{C}$ remain within both $\mathcal{C}$ and $\mathcal{S}$.
+\begin{remark} In practice, a robust safety filter is often designed with respect to a RCI set $\mathcal{C} \subseteq \mathcal{S}$, ensuring that trajectories starting in $\mathcal{C}$ remain within both $\mathcal{C}$ and $\mathcal{S}$.
 This approach provides computational tractability while maintaining safety guarantees. \end{remark}

 \begin{problem} Given the controlled system with disturbances \eqref{eq:system_dynamics} and a safe set $\mathcal{S}$ defined by safety constraints \eqref{eq:safety_constraints}, synthesize a robust safety filter $\pi_s: \mathbb{R}^n \times \mathbb{R}^m \to \mathbb{R}^m$ that provides a constructive design procedure that is computationally tractable for real-time implementation.
 The filter should ensure that the closed-loop system satisfies $\bm{x}(t) \in \mathcal{S}$ for all $t \geq 0$ and all disturbances $\bm{d}(t) \in \mathcal{D}$. \end{problem}